google/novm/README.md

 novm
 ====

-*novm* is a legacy-free, L2 hypervisor written in Go.
+*novm* is a legacy-free, type 2 hypervisor written in Go.
 Its goal is to provide an alternate, high-performance Linux hypervisor for cloud workloads.

+*novm* is powerful because it exposes a filesystem-device as a primary mechanism for running guests.
+This allows you to easily manage independent software and data bundles independently and combine them into a single virtual machine instance.

 *novm* leverages the excellent Linux Kernel Virtual Machine (KVM) interface to run guest instances.